ember-learn/ember-blog/source/2019-06-21-the-ember-times-issue-103.md

 ## [EmberCamp Chicago on September 16th! 🌭](#section-url)

-The [EmberCamp Chicago CFP](https://cfp.emberconf.com/events/embercamp-chicago-2019) is open until June 30th.
+The [EmberCamp Chicago CFP](https://cfp.emberconf.com/events/embercamp-chicago-2019) is open until **June 30th**.
 If you are interested in doing a talk, mini-talk, activity, workshop, or keynote, please submit soon!

 Tickets will be going on sale soon.
 If you want to receive announcements about EmberCamp, sign up on [embercamp.com](http://embercamp.com/).

 Last year's sessions have all been published [as a playlist](https://www.youtube.com/playlist?list=PL4eq2DPpyBbm-vTgHMdBjUi1Qd5GiRIfW).
-If you want only Trek's awesome intros, there's a [separate playlist for that](https://www.youtube.com/playlist?list=PL4eq2DPpyBbmrQSORHoiTBNapQX2Hqu0C).
+If you want only Trek's awesome intros, there's a [separate playlist for that](https://www.youtube.com/playlist?list=PL4eq2DPpyBbmrQSORHoiTBNapQX2Hqu0C). 🥁

 ---